best42/best42.github.io/_posts/2014-12-13-code-snippet.markdown

 {% highlight ruby %}
 git commit -m “initial commit“
 {% endhighlight %}

-* (“initial commit“) you can whether you want but tip from me is to make a name that suit with change to your work
+- (“initial commit“) you can whether you want but tip from me is to make a name that suit with change to your work

 #### 6. Push your work into github
 {% highlight html %}
 git push -u origin master
 {% endhighlight %}

+- This is only for the first push, if just edit then "git push"

+#### If there some changes in your work and want to push in github then

+- repeat step 4 'git add .'
+- repeat step 5 'git commit -m "name"'
+- "git push"